 Articles from my adventures in the USA

-Colombia had been on my travel wish list since I skipped the country during my Around the World Adventure in 2010.
+Colombia had been on my travel wish list since I skipped the country during my Around the World Adventure.
 Finally, I made good on my promise to get to Colombia and some stunning sunsets – and two of my favourite sunset pictures of the year – ensued.

 Articles from my adventures in Colombia